oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 There exist several proposals to demonstrate the proof of possession in the scope of the OAuth working group:

-  * **OAuth Mutual TLS** ([@I-D.ietf-oauth-mtls]): The approach as specified in this document allows the use of mutual TLS (mTLS) for both client authentication and sender-constrained access tokens.
+  * **OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens** ([@!RFC8705]): The approach as specified in this document allows the use of mutual TLS (mTLS) for both client authentication and sender-constrained access tokens.
 For the purpose of sender-constrained access tokens, the client is identified towards the resource server by the fingerprint of its public key.
 During processing of an access token request, the authorization server obtains the client's public key from the TLS